LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 New libraries that use Components.js can be designed for such single-parameter constructors.
-For all other types constructors, a mapping mechanism is needed between the RDF properties and the concrete parameter order of the constructor.
+For all other constructor types, a mapping mechanism is needed between the RDF properties and the concrete parameter order of the constructor.